c1flores/Weather-Dashboard/README.md

 # Weather-Dashboard
 This repository is an exhibition of a weather dashboard.
 The user can use it to track important weather information for any city they search for.

-## Why is tracking weather important?
+## Why is Tracking Weather Important?
 Short-term weather prediction is important for providing information to people so that they can reduce weather-related inconvenience within their daily itinerary.

 ## Technologies Used